-Rios: Yes, when I start making hats, you know, when I make the huge pieces, I was always thinking, "oh, I wish Lady Gaga would wear those pieces."
+Rios: Yes, when I start making hats, you know, when I make the huge pieces, I was always thinking, "Oh, I wish Lady Gaga would wear those pieces."
 But in my mind—or, or my hair, I don't know—I always had been thinking that she will wear them one day.
 But I didn't know when.
-One day, I got the email, and it say, "oh, styling Lady Gaga for this music video."
-And then I say, "well, this is it."
+One day, I got the email, and it say, "Oh, we're styling Lady Gaga for this music video."
+And then I say, "Well, this is it."

 And though the high fashion world that these creations occupy seems far removed from his rural upbringing, Rios says his roots are there in every piece.